Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 In addition to these mechanisms, in highly variable networks live mode fairness can be accomplished outside SRT by controlling the bitrate of the encoder at the input of the SRT sender.
-SRT provides a variaty of network related statistics such as RTT estimation, the level of packet loss, the number of packets dropped by SRT, etc., which can be used for making decisions and adjusting the bitrate in real time.
+SRT provides a variety of network related statistics such as RTT estimation, the level of packet loss, the number of packets dropped by SRT, etc., which can be used for making decisions and adjusting the bitrate in real time.